 That same month, North Korea set out demanding conditions for talks.
 They included calling for the withdrawal of U.N. sanctions against it and a permanent end to joint U.S.-South Korean military exercises.

 The United States and South Korea “should immediately stop all their provocative acts against the DPRK and apologize for all of them,” the North’s National Defense Commission said in a statement carried by state-run media, using the shortened version of North Korea’s official name, the Democratic People’s Republic of Korea.

 But those talks never came to be, with South Korean foreign ministry spokesman Cho Tai-young describing the North’s demands as “preposterous.”

 The United States has said that, in order for it to engage in talks, North Korea would have to show a serious commitment to moving away from its nuclear program.

-If new talks actually happen, it will be the second senior-level meeting between the U.S. and North Korea since Kim Jong Un took power.
+If it happens, this will be the second senior-level talks between the U.S. and North since Kim Jong Un took power.

 The first talks were in February 2012, when North Korea’s first vice minister, Kim Kye Gwan, held talks in Beijing with Glyn Davies, the U.S. envoy for North Korea policy.

-At the time, North Korea agreed to stop nuclear activity at its main facility in Yongbyon and impose a moratorium on nuclear tests and long-range missile launches in exchange for 240,000 tons of food assistance.
+At the time,, North Korea agreed to stop nuclear activity at its main facility in Yongbyon and impose a moratorium on nuclear tests and long-range missile launch in exchange for 240,000 tons of food assistance.

-However, the agreement fell apart after the U.N. imposed sanctions in response to North Korea’s failed long-range rocket launch in April 2012.
+However, the agreement fell apart after a U.N. sanction in response to North Korea’s failed long-range rocket launch in April 2012.